strapi/design-system/.changeset/thirty-wasps-explode.md

 '@strapi/design-system': patch
 ---

-Improve responsive of the DateTimePicker
+fix: improve responsive of the DateTimePicker